-- All fixed assets are reported at historical cost minus depreciation and impairment losses, the historical cost includes the charges directly related to acquisition of fixed assets items.
+- the historical cost includes the charges directly related to acquisition of fixed assets items.
 Subsequent costs are included in the asset's carrying amount or are recognized as a separate asset, as appropriate, only when it is probable that future economic benefit associated with the item will flow to the bank and the cost of the item can be measured reliably. - All other repairs and maintenance are charged to other operating expenses during the financial year in which they are incurred and fixed assets includes Lands and premises represents mainly of land and buildings related to head office, branches and offices. - Land shall not be subject to depreciation, while depreciation of other fixed assets shall be calculated using the straight-line method to allocate the cost over the useful life Fixed assets depreciation percentage represented as follow: